-This is where the "Ancient Chinese Secret" is finally revealed!
-Since most of our practice incorporates Traditional Chinese Medicine (TCM), we feel it's important to elaborate on this subject.
+This is where the "Eastern Medical Secret" is finally revealed!
+Since most of my practice incorporates Eastern Medicine, I feel it's important to elaborate on this subject.

-What we find most significant about TCM is that it is believed that nutrition, lifestyle, environment and/or emotions (and likely a combination of all of these) is responsible for ill health.
+What I find most significant about TCM is that it is believed that nutrition, lifestyle, environment and/or emotions (and likely a combination of all of these) is responsible for ill health.
 Most importantly, EACH of these areas plays an equally important role in health.
 So a person who eats highly fatty foods is just as likely as an extremely anxious person to get heart disease.
-In our link from this page (subpage), we will specify which emotions affect which organs according to this philosophy.
+In our link from this page (subpage), I will clarify which emotions affect which organs according to this philosophy.

 Assessment According to TCM